Is a Living Trust Right For You?

 Heritage Trust has a long history of helping families protect both their assets and their families from the losses of Probate and Joint Ownership.
 When a Living Trust is implemented and properly funded, you have beaten the Probate system to the punch by effectively transferring your estate, during your lifetime, to your Trust.
 If you delay in preparing a plan like a Living Trust, the Probate Court will assume the responsibility of transferring title to your assets.
 It is hard to imagine that engaging courts, attorneys, appraisers, and executors for a 1 to 3 year-long process will be less expensive than a Living Trust.
 Yet people for some reason still believe that Wills are less expensive!

-Currently, Federal Estate Taxes start at 37% and go as high as 55%.
+Currently, Federal Estate Taxes are 40%.
 When you calculate the size of your estate for Federal Estate Taxes, you must include all life insurance death proceeds, as well.
 Probate does not take life insurance into account unless the beneficiary of the policy is the person's estate.

 This tax is due and payable no more than nine months after the day of death.
 You pay or they confiscate and sell assets to pay the tax and rarely at their true value...hence, estate sales.

 Have you ever heard of an "Estate Sale"?
-The Living Trust is very helpful in reducing or eliminating the Federal Estate Tax with the creation of a "marital trust" that allows you an extra $1,000,000 exemption in 2013.
-So, a married couple may combine their exemptions to protect up to $2,000,000 from Federal Estate Taxes in 2013.
 If your Estate is over the limit and you need extra protection, an Irrevocable Insurance Trust is a good idea.
 An Irrevocable Insurance Trust removes your life insurance death benefits from your Estate and allows most people a very creative way to protect their Estate from the Federal Estate Tax.
 Bottom Line: It takes good planning to protect your assets from the largest tax of your lifetime and that's what Heritage does best.

 The Downside Of A Living Trust